Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning: Introduction

 \section{Introduction}

-Much of deep learning's success at solving a wide variety of problems can be attributed to the contemporary increase in freely available data~\citep{krizhevsky2012imagenet, devlin2019bert, brown2020gpt3}.
-Similar to other areas, we would expect robot learning techniques to leverage these vast amounts of data in order to solve multitudes of real-world control problems.
-However, the field of robotics has yet to fully take advantage of the capabilities that neural networks offer, as generating datasets for robotics is both expensive and time consuming, even in simulation.
+Large-scale data has generated much of the success of deep learning.
+We would expect robot learning techniques to similarly leverage vast amounts of data to solve multitudes of real-world problems.
+However, generating datasets for robotics is expensive and time consuming, even in simulation.
 Large-scale data collection is imperative to maximizing the utility of deep learning for robotics.

-Much of the research in deep learning for robotics is devoted to reinforcement learning (RL)~\citep{lillicrap2016continuous, schulman2017proximal, fujimoto2018functionapprox, haarnoja2018sac}.
-Classical (online) RL methods require the agent to collect data over time, which is ostensibly problematic for neural networks that require an abundance of data.
-Offline RL approaches~\citep{LangeGabelRiedmiller2011chapter, fujimoto2019off}---those which train an agent solely on a fixed, previously collected dataset---may address this issue, as their goal is to learn policies comparable to those obtained by classical RL without the need to obtain new data for each training trial.
-Once an agent has been pre-trained on offline data, the learned model can be fine-tuned to unseen tasks in the real world with little additional data~\citep{chebotar2021actionable}.
+Much of the efforts in deep learning research for robotics have been devoted to reinforcement learning (RL).
+However, online RL methods require the agent to collect data over time, and therefore each new online RL experiment requires a new round of large-scale data collection.
+Offline RL approaches~\citep{LangeGabelRiedmiller2011chapter, fujimoto2019off} train on a fixed (previously collected) dataset, potentially permitting to learn high-quality policies without the need to obtain additional data.
+Once an agent has been pre-trained on offline data, its model can be fine-tuned to unseen tasks in the real world with little additional data~\citep{chebotar2021actionable}.
 Despite these advantages, the offline setting comes with its own challenges.
 First, offline RL requires large datasets~\citep{fu2020d4rl} labeled with reward functions.
-Image labels, the computer vision counterpart, can easily be crowdsourced, which has facilitated the creation of large vision datasets.
-However, crowdsourcing is not readily applicable to RL rewards.
-Second, offline RL agents are not allowed to explore new states at training time, and must generalize to unseen states at evaluation time \emph{to reach new states upon which to evaluate the learned policy}.
-This leads to a form of distribution shift that is not present in supervised settings.
-These issues are exacerbated by the fact that standard offline RL evaluations are limited to single-task problems~\citep{fujimoto2019off, kumar2019bear, nair2020awac, kumar2020cql, kostrikov2022iql}, further restricting the scale of current datasets.
+Image labels, the computer vision counterpart, can easily be crowdsourced, which has facilitated the creation of large vision datasets; crowdsourcing is not readily applicable to RL rewards.
+Second, offline RL agents are not allowed to explore new states during training, and must generalize to unseen states at evaluation time.
+Notably, unlike in supervised settings, RL agents do not make a single prediction on a new state, but instead the actions they choose lead them to traverse the state space, moving them increasingly far away from the original training distribution.
+This leads to a unique form of distribution shift.
+These issues are exacerbated by the fact that standard offline RL evaluations are limited to single-task problems, further restricting the scale of current datasets.